gini/gini-pay-api-lib-ios/Documentation/source/Getting started.md

 ### Handling errors

-Currently, the Gini Pay Api Library doesn’t have intelligent error-handling mechanisms.
-All errors that occur during executing a task are handed over transparently.
-You can react on those errors in the `failure` case of the task.
-We may add better error-handling mechanisms in the future.
-At the moment we recommend checking the network status when a task failed and retrying the task.
+All errors that occur during request execution are handed over transparently.
+You can react on those errors in the `failure` case of the completion result.
+We recommend checking the network status when a request failed and retrying it.